tipi-build/docs/01-key-principales.md

 I case you want to specify an alternate location (if you don't have much space or no permission to write to that part of the disk) you should use the mechanisms of file-system junctions and bind mounts.

-We guarantee the paths even in non-containerized builds to enable caching of artifacts.
+The reason for this, is that [tipi guarantees the paths even in non-containerized builds](/documentation/10-tipi-cache) to enable reuse of cached builds artifacts anywhere.

 [^1]: by using `tipi run` to launch the binary you make sure your OS as has all the required libraries in its search path, for ex. the `libstdc++6` on windows.